paulswithers/domino_todo/docs/pages/developing/views.md

     - todosView - RGB 192, 192, 192
     - urgentView - RGB 252, 186, 3

     The colours for the column headers will reinforce which view the user is currently in.
-{: .why .indented #why2}
+    {: .why #why2}
 1. Change the View Selection formula for urgentView to `@Now <= duedate`.

     To Dos will be marked as urgent if completion is due within the next three days.
 This ensures a To Do is still urgent on a Friday if due for completion on the following Monday.
-{: .why .indented #why3}
+    {: .why #why3}
 1. In the todosView, change the column value for the Complete column.
 Change the radio button from "field" to "formula" and enter the formula `@If(complete="true";84;83)`.
 Save and close the view.
 1. Double click on the column header for Complete to bring up the properties box.
 Change the column width to 6.
 1. Put a tick in "Display values as icons".
 Save and close the view.
     ![ToDos view]({{site.baseurl}}/images/developing-views-complete.png "ToDos view"){: .shadow}

     This will give a "thumbs up" icon if the To Do is completed, a "thumbs down" icon if it's not.
-{: .why .indented #why3}
+    {: .why #why3}
 <br/>

 @Now has a performance hit, because each entry needs regular recalculation against the current time.
 To take it further, think about another @Formula that could be used to ensure less frequent recalculations.
 As a much more advanced step, you could think about how to change the View Selection formulas for overdueView and urgentView to avoid using any time-specific @Formulas.